 Inspired by builders like Keith Manison and Clark Lord, I thought it might be useful to create a project page for my current locomotive, an Baldwin narrow gauge "catalog design" which became well-known among Denver & Rio Grande Western fans as the no. 375 (C-25 class).

-still hasn't turned into the kind of diary I would like to read,
+hasn't turned into the kind of diary I would like to read, but it's a

 The Dutch Steam Group (Stoomgroep